hikikomorime/openplayer/README.md

 KEY="key_of_your_stream"
 ```

-You should be able to get your stream key from the active live stream on your Youtube Studio
+You should be able to get your stream key from the active live stream on your Youtube Studio.

+Just click on the eye icon to reveal it

 ![get your stream key here](https://i.imgur.com/0XWtKO5.jpg "Get your stream key here")

+## Additional files included

+Overpass font - overpass-regular.ttf

+Youtube stream cober - livestream_cover.gif